Dad comes over every Monday, Wednesday and Thursday evenings for dinner.

 - I gave the top of the table a quick sanding with my palm sander to smooth out the paint splatters.
 (I could of sanded the legs but I was lazy.)

-- I used Tattered Angels Décor & DIY paint in Ebony.
-I love that you don’t need to do any sanding or priming.
+- I used Tattered Angels Decor and DIY, Ebony*, I love that you don’t need to do any sanding or priming.
 I love the smooth matte finish that it gives.
 I gave the table 2 coats of paint and some touch ups.

 - Allow the paint to fully dry and cure before starting the stenciling.